Codit/practical-api-guidelines/README.md

 ![.NET](./media/dot-net-logo.png) ![OpenAPI](./media/open-api-logo.png) ![Codit](./media/codit-logo.png)

 ## Contributions
-We are open to contributions, but prefer to discuss them in an issue to avoid wasting your timeWe accept all contributions
+We are open to contributions, but prefer to discuss them in an issue to avoid wasting your time.

 ## License
 _This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Codit is the original author of this web application._